 Since being diagnosed with AS in 2004 at the age of 20, Nomi Kaim has spoken to a range of audiences, including educators (elementary through college), mental health professionals, parents, adults and adolescents with AS, university students, and school children.
 She is fairly flexible about topics covered; previous topics include the effects of AS on friendship, self-esteem, anxiety levels, independent living, educational needs, life planning, and academic and vocational achievement.
 She has a particular interest in the mental and emotional health of individuals with AS.
 Nomi’s presentations draw from personal experiences supplemented by her extensive interactions with others on the autism spectrum as well as professionals.
 She is an active volunteer and community member at AANE and has also published several articles about Asperger’s.

-Aaron Levinger was born in 1989 and diagnosed with Asperger’s Syndrome in his middle school years.
-For the past year and a half, Aaron has been talking with 4th and 5th grade students as a part of the Newton and Watertown public schools’ Understanding Our Differences program.
-Aaron is particularly skillful at responding to the questions raised by young students.
-In his talks, he addresses many of the issues that he experienced as a child growing up with AS.
+Aaron Levinger was born in 1989 and diagnosed with Asperger's Syndrome in his middle school years.
+Since 2011, Aaron has spoken to numerous elementary school students as part of the Understanding Our Differences program.
+In 2013, Aaron was given the Katie Lynch Memorial Award as Speaker of the Year.
+Aaron is particularly skillful at responding to questions raised by young students.
 His warm and honest style makes him a wonderful speaker for children.
+He has also given presentations for many other kinds of groups, including teachers, college psychology students, afterschool staff, and at several AANE conferences.
+In his talks, Aaron addresses many of the issues that he experienced as a child growing up with AS.
+Aaron is employed doing meaningful work in several settings.

 David Levitan was diagnosed with Asperger's Syndrome in 2005 at the age of 54.
 David speaks about growing up with autistic traits, as well as a severe Sensory Integration Disorder (SID).
 Dealing with sensory disintegration and overload can be perplexing for children and their parents.
 David unravels this complex condition with sensitivity and humor.
 He suggests coping strategies for those who are challenged by sensory issues.
 More importantly, David gives insights into the parent-child relationship that are geared toward preserving the child's self-esteem, feelings of acceptance and sense of well-being.
 Parents of children with SID will benefit from understanding this puzzling syndrome, finding relief from unnecessary stress.
 David earned a Doctor of Science degree in the field of Jewish Studies.
 He has taught adults at the adult education and college levels.
 David has taught English and Math to teenagers with developmental disabilities.
 In addition, he has several years of public speaking experience at regional and international conferences.
 David also made a presentation before members of the Massachusetts legislature on a topic of autism advocacy.
 David's presentation would be highly informative and instructional to parents, professionals and adults on the autism spectrum.